Up to 8 People

-After your tour, those who have booked in advance for the extra hike up Huayna Picchu will have time to enjoy those views on their own.
-When you have had your fill of the exceptional views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
-Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.
+After the tour, those who have pre-booked the additional hike up Huayna Picchu will have the opportunity to savor the stunning views at their own pace.
+Once you’ve soaked in the exceptional views of Machu Picchu, it’s time to take the bus back down to Aguas Calientes for lunch (not included).
+Depending on your train departure time, you may also have some leisure time for shopping, sightseeing, or visiting the museum and hot springs.

 The Short Inca Trail to Machu Picchu is available on almost any day that suits your schedule!
 We only need a minimum of two people to guarantee departure!

 |Price per person|

 ***** Single supplement USD $40 for 3*** (other 3* upgrades $60 USD) Hotel, US$110 for 4**** hotel like el Mapi or $75 USD for 4**** hotel like Tierra Viva superior room

 *** The 2 day short Inca trail to Machu Picchu is almost always available year round, except when it is closed in February for maintenance — This trek takes you into Machu Picchu by walking through the SUN GATE like in the ancient times, you will explore some amazing Inca ruins along the way like Wiñay Wayna.

 Please read the following information carefully as it will help answer all of your questions about our services and the Short Inca Trail to Machu Picchu trek below:

 Your briefing will take place the night before your trek.
 It will be held at our office at 6 or 6:30 pm, depending on your confirmation email details.
 The office is located at Calle Garcialzo 210, office 213 second floor, La Abuela shopping center.